heejunyoon/heejunyoon.github.io/_projects/2_1_DDR.md

 category: work
 ---

+- Featured in the 2019 Club Exhibition Project
+- Engineered pressure sensors using aluminum plates and integrated them with an Arduino Leonardo to establish a two-player interactive system
+- Language/Tool: Arduino
-Every project has a beautiful feature showcase page.
+- Every project has a beautiful feature showcase page.
   It's easy to include images in a flexible 3-column grid format.
   Make your photos 1/3, 2/3, or full width.

 To give your project a background in the portfolio page, just add the img tag to the front matter like so: